BSc (Hons) Digital Business and Information Systems with a Year in Industry

 Assessment

-First year assessments are a mixture of individual and group assessments.
+Your first year will have a mixture of individual and group assessments.
 These may include written work, presentations or demonstrations, and in-class tests (closed and/or time-limited assessment).
-They combine theoretical understanding with practical application and are designed to test the range of skills and competencies required for the learning outcomes of each module.
-Additionally, there is a synoptic project, covering material from all modules.
+These assessments will combine theoretical understanding with practical application and are designed to test the range of skills and competencies required for the learning outcomes of each module.

 Structure